-To maintain an atmosphere of transparency in the promotion and tenure process, I ask that all educational unit administrators (chairs and directors) circulate this policy memo among their unit faculty.
-Deans shall also share this memo with the members of their college advisory committee.
+To maintain an atmosphere of transparency in the promotion and tenure process, this policy memo also is posted publicly and shared with the members of the college advisory committees and provost area university advisory committees.

-I strongly encourage everyone involved in the evaluation process to review AR 2:1 and other regulations related the appropriate faculty title series under Chapter 2 - Academic Appointment (Faculty).
-The website address for the Administrative Regulations is https://www.uky.edu/regs/administrative-regulations-ar.
+I strongly encourage everyone involved in the evaluation process to review AR 2:1 and other regulations related to the appropriate faculty title series under Chapter 2 - Academic Appointment (Faculty).
 This memo and additional information on faculty appointment, promotion and tenure can be found at the website maintained by the Office for Faculty Advancement.